juxt/astro-website/src/pages/blog/clojure-ds.md

 - `clojure.lang.IObj` - for metadata support
 - `clojure.lang.Counted` - so that `count` works for the type
 - `clojure.lang.Associative` - if the type fits an associative interface
-- `clojure.lang.Seqable` - if the type implements https://clojure.org/reference/sequences[the Seq interface]
+- `clojure.lang.Seqable` - if the type implements [the Seq interface](https://clojure.org/reference/sequences)

 In certain cases an interface extends a more primitive interface.
 For example maps implement `clojure.lang.Associative`.